YingkaiHao/LeetCode/DataStructure/tree.md

 ### (7).
 Convert sorted list to binary search tree

-Given the head of a singly linked list where elements are sorted in ascending order, convert it to a height balanced BST.
+Given the head of a singly linked list where elements are sorted in ascending order, convert it to a height balanced BST.(problem 109)

 For this problem, a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.